 - The EU and NATO must continue to deepen their common efforts agreed upon in the Warsaw Joint Declaration.
 Their mutual commitment is crucial for the EU's future security efforts. - Strategic partnerships must be built beyond borders, with countries as well as with organizations.
 To the east, Ukraine must remain a strong partner and be supported on its path towards stability and prosperity.
-Moreover, cooperation with counterparts such as the OSCE and the African Union are crucial for securing borders, regulating immigration and combating terrorism at its roots. - The EU must have rapid response forces in place to tackle quickly emerging challenges.
-EU Battlegroups remain a tool that must be developed and improved as the primary option of choice.
+We should not lose sight of the security challenges which other association countries, namely Georgia and Moldova, face.
+To the south, Tunisia, Morocco and Jordan are reliable partners.
+Moreover, cooperation with counterparts such as the OSCE and the African Union, as well as the UN, are crucial for securing borders, regulating immigration and combating terrorism at its roots.

+• The EU must have rapid response forces in place to tackle quickly emerging challenges.
+EU Battlegroups remain a tool that must be developed and improved as the primary option of choice